 One half of the total tax in respect of the estimated taxable income for the year is payable six months before the financial year end.

-The estimate of taxable income must not be less than the taxable income reflected on the latest assessment.
-A lower estimate may be used if justified, subject to the consent of SARS.
+The estimate of taxable income may not be less than the basic amount without the consent of SARS.